DataONEorg/d1_python/d1_mn_generic/doc/source/setup-registration.rst

     - **baseURL**: The URL at which the Node is available.

     - **contactSubject**: The subject field exactly as it is displayed in the DataONE Identity Manager.
-See `Create a DataONE identify`_.
+See `Create a DataONE identity`_.

     For more information about the Node document, refer to http://mule1.dataone.org/ArchitectureDocs-current/apis/Types.html#Types.Node